Siġġiewi F.C.

 Siġġiewi F.C. is a football club from the village of Siġġiewi in Malta.
 Founded in 1945, it currently plays in the Maltese National Amateur League.
 Their home kit colours are red and yellow.

 History

 The first football team in Siggiewi was formed in 1945 by a group of amateurs, who used to play casual football in a field at Ta' Kandja.
 Reggie Pace, Ninu Mallia and Freddie Curmi were the main promoters of the game.
-Mr Emilio Camilleri, who had settled in the village during the war period and was an influential person within the circles of the Malta Football Association, helped the team to be admitted in the 3rd division of the Maltese Football League.
+Mr Emilio Camilleri, who had settled in the village during the war period and was an influential person within the circles of the Malta Football Association, helped the team to be admitted in the third division of the Maltese Football League for the 1946–47 season.

+Siġġiewi's first ever match was a friendly match against Pioneer Corps in 1944.
+Siġġiewi won the match two-nil.
+Siġġiewi made their competitive debut on 11 November 1945 in a match valid for the Anglo Maltese Minors Cup.
+Siġġiewi, who back then used to play in red shirts and white shorts, faced Vittoriosa Rovers and lost heavily by the score of five-nil.
+Almost a year later, specifically on 13 October 1946, Siġġiewi debuted in the Maltese third division under the name Siġġiewi United.
+Siġġiewi faced Sliema Amateurs and the latter scored three goals without reply from Siġġiewi.
+Siġġiewi United participated in the 1947–48 season, which ultimately was the last time the team played under that name.
+Indeed, after sitting out the 1948–49 season, Siġġiewi participated in the 1949–50 season, however this time under the current name of Siġġiewi F.C.